INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

 The installation requirements to run this docker version of the DTaaS are:

 - DNS name for the server
+- TLS / HTTPS certificates (only for HTTPS version of application)
 - docker with compose plugin
 - User accounts on a gitlab instance
 - OAuth2 application registrations